How to Remove Chlorine from Hair

 The fastest way to get chlorine out of your hair is by using a specially formulated shampoo to nuke chlorine.

-This is especially key for swimmers who are at the pool a lot and are experiencing chlorine build-up in their hair, leaving it feeling brittle and dry.
+This is especially key for swimmers at the pool often experiencing chlorine build-up in their hair, leaving it feeling brittle and dry.

 Shampoos for swimmers are inexpensive, work very quickly, and are almost always made with all-natural ingredients that unleash a one-two combination of unlocking chlorine from the hair and washing away the scent.